london-privacy-lab/tutorials/firefox-sandboxing.md

 As [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) is even before [Firefox Beta](https://www.mozilla.org/en-US/firefox/beta/all/) you might find things occasionally break.
 With that in mind, however, it is the most actively updated version of Firefox around.
 Many [Mozillians](https://wiki.mozilla.org/Mozillians) use Nightly as their everyday browser.

-Do keep in mind that you might struggle to open a variety of versions of Firefox simultaneously.
-This can be acheived a simple terminal command `--no-remote`.
-So for example `firefox --no-remote`
+Do keep in mind that you might struggle to open a variety of versions of Firefox simultaneously. ~~This can be acheived a simple terminal command `--no-remote`.
+So for example `firefox --no-remote`~~ [Edit: this does not work for me, does anyone know how to acheive this?]